 If you are worried whether you have what it takes to be creative, here is a quote from the book to get you going.
 Professor David Sutton said, “Creativity isn’t about wild talent as much as it’s about productivity.
 To find a few ideas that work, you need to try a lot that don’t.
 It’s a pure numbers game.“

 Remember that successful people make things.
 This is something I didn’t realise that clearly until I read the book.
-Get the book and start creating.
-Your success might be only a book away.
+Get the book and be inspired to start creating.
+Create more and consume less.
+Your success and the inspiration you have been waiting for might be only a book away.